 It looks like nothing more than a neatly stacked supply of PVC pipe.

 But that 8- by 8-foot stack soon could become a hot spot for colorful coral, for countless species of fish, for divers and for fishermen.
-In a few years, thousands of these stacks could be spread across the gulf bottom off Pasco County.
+In a few years, thousands of these stacks could be spread across the sandy gulf bottom off Pasco County.

 The concept of artificial reefs is nothing new.
 Sink an old barge, chunks of sidewalk, or culvert pipe, and within days organisms attach themselves and start growing.
 Small fish begin to gather, then larger creatures.
 Before long, humanity's discarded debris turns into a healthy habitat for marine life.

-Pasco started its artificial reef program in 1980 _ one reef lies about 9 miles west of Gulf Harbor, the other about 13 miles west of the Cotee River _ and by all accounts the program has been a huge success, not only for sea life but for divers and sport fishers.
+Pasco started its artificial reef program in 1980 _ one reef lies about 9 miles west of Gulf Harbor, the other about 13 miles west of the Cotee River _ and by all accounts the program has been a huge success, not only for sea life but for divers and sport fishermen.
 Pinellas County has 23 artificial reef sites.

 This one is different, though.
-Monus, an inventor and microbiologist working for American Micro Pfarm of Largo, designed the artificial reef seven years ago and in 1992 received a patent for what he calls a "revolutionary new design."
+Donald Monus, an inventor and microbiologist working for American Micro Pfarm of Largo, designed the artificial reef seven years ago and in 1992 received a patent for what he calls a "revolutionary new design."
 One of the reefs sits in the new Mangrove tank at the Clearwater Marine Science Center.

 To hear him tell it, in descriptions ranging from car salesman to technical analyst, the key is the way the pipes are organized.
 The manufactured modules include tubes bolted to one another and stacked in layers.
 Each layer of pipe rests at a right angle to the one below it, and each layer includes pipes of slightly smaller diameter than the ones beneath it.